Nearly 60,000 lbs. of chicken nuggets being recalled because they may contain a rubber material

-(CNN)Pilgrim's Pride is recalling about 59,800 pound of chicken breast nuggets because they may be "contaminated with extraneous materials, specifically flexible rubber material," officials said.
+(CNN)Pilgrim's Pride is recalling about 59,800 pounds of chicken breast nuggets because they may be "contaminated with extraneous materials, specifically flexible rubber material," officials said.

 The Department of Agriculture announced the recall Sunday.